hivearena/Startup-Jobs-in-South-Korea/README.md

 Hello, Everyone.

-We would like to connect foreign startup from abroad with local techies when we are running our coworking space.
+We would like to connect foreign startup from abroad with local techies when we are running our coworking space [http://en.hivearena.com]Hive Arena.
 Because we want to build a huge tech coworking community based on Seoul, South Korea.
 If you want to hire korean people, please make a issue in this github.
 And we will share your position to korean people.